 It requires non-compliant companies to comply with its requirements and facilitate their users with data requests and update their privacy policies.
 Lastly, it requires companies to ensure that the vendors also comply with the requirements.

-Many changes were suggested to the original version of the CCPA by various groups.
-A few imperative proposals that can impact financial institutions incorporate the following assembly bills.
+Many changes suggested in the original version of the CCPA by various groups.
+A few impactful proposals are as follows:

 This bill excludes personal information collected from job applicants, employees, business owners, directors, officers, medical staff or contractors from the CCPA consumer rights (such as access, deletion, and opt-out).

 Although, the Senate Committee denied the suggested exemptions from the CCPA notice and data breach liability provisions.
 It indicates that employers have to provide a privacy notice when collecting employee personal information.